NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Existing datasets

-2) The size of the dataset is limited.
-There is only a limited number of pre-existing summaries available, which limits the dataset to ~1500 documents.
-Moreover, of those, only ~400 are books, the rest being movie scripts, which are, generally, much shorter.
-Overall, the dataset contains ~45000 questions, which is is good for evaluation, might not be enough for training a long-term memory mechanism from scratch.
+2) The size of the dataset is limited by the number of pre-existing summaries available online, which restricts the dataset to approximately 1500 documents.
+Of those, only $\sim$400 are books, the rest being movie scripts, which are, generally, much shorter (hence the avarage document length in NarrativeQA is around 50,000, compared to 87,000 in our work).
+Overall, the NarrativeQA dataset contains $\sim$45,000 questions, which is good for evaluation, but might not be enough for training long-term memory models.
+Our dataset offers an order of magnitude more questions.

-3) The dataset does not offer a natural learning progression.
-All questions are asked at the end of the book/movie script and there is no natural curriculum for the model (e.g. learning to handle short retention questions first).
+3) NarrativeQA does not offer a natural learning progression.
+All questions are asked at the end of the book/movie script which offers no natural curriculum for the model (e.g. learning to handle short retention questions first).
+In contrast, in NarrativeXL, our 726,803 multiple-choice questions cover a wide variety of memory demands -- from a few thousand tokens to more than a hundred thousand.
+Importantly, our dataset also decouples memory demand (how long ago the relevant information was presented) from total context length (how much context was given in general), which makes it better suited for diagnosing and evaluating memory performance.